friendsofstrandseq/mosaicatcher-pipeline/docs/Docker-example.md

 FROM smei/mosaicatcher-pipeline
 ```

-This container is based on the Docker image used for Singularity (explained [here](mosaicatcher-pipeline.md)) - it hence already contains all required software.
+This container is based on the image used for Singularity (explained [here](Singularity.md)) - it hence already contains all required software.

 **Add SNV calls**